Harsimran1/koa-react/README.md

 0. `npm install`

 ### Running the project
-0. In the first terminal run `node --harmony server.js`
+0. In the terminal run `node --harmony server.js`